Why Parents’ Day Could Be a Better Alternative to Mother’s and Father’s Day

 Sisters Jule (4) and Kiki (6) surprise their mother with breakfast and a bouquet of flowers for Mother’s Day.
 Mother’s Day is an international success story – also commercially.
 Mother’s Day has been celebrated on the second Sunday in May for 100 years.
 (Photo: Detlef Heese)

 This point of criticism is regularly mentioned a few days later, when instead of flowers and chocolates, alcoholic beverages in particular are consumed more frequently.
 Also, some people don’t really understand the aspect of the honor when the honoree always spends the day as a “real man” with his buddies on a boozy men’s tour away from mother and child.
-So wouldn’t it be good to start thinking about alternatives for Mother’s Day and Father’s Day?
+So wouldn’t it be good to start thinking regarding alternatives for Mother’s Day and Father’s Day?

 Image with id: iK7lCe2O6OsP